-After this spring’s late snow (Blizzard Evelyn hit the northern part of the state April 14th, and another snowstorm dropped more on April 18th) we’ve been asked how spring wildlife are coping.
+After 2018’s late spring snow (Blizzard Evelyn hit the northern part of the state April 14th 2018, and another snowstorm dropped more on April 18th, 2018) we’ve been asked how spring wildlife are coping.
 Gary Casper, an expert on amphibians and reptiles, gave us an update on how our state’s frogs may be dealing with this year’s winter weather.

 Many might wonder if Wisconsin’s native frogs are hard hit by the late snowfall.
 Fortunately, frogs have several adaptations for over-wintering.
 Many dig in on land and are somewhat freeze-tolerant, being able to survive temperatures down to about 28°F. Others hibernate in deep ponds, lakes, and streams and cannot survive freezing or lack of oxygen.
 The freeze tolerant species, once awakened, cannot go back into a deep torpor where they might freeze again.
 Snow is also a good insulator, keeping the ground warmer.
 Given all this, for most species, the late snow merely delayed reproduction as they hunkered down a little longer.